 The last steps

 I found it very convenient that there was quite a sizable Marks & Spencer supermarket nearby, so I bought some of my favorite snacks (mostly fruit, but also a small bag of vinegar crisps).
 Then I stowed away my walking poles because the way to my accommodation wasn’t long – a bad mistake.
-Thanks to my heel spurs, every step was very painful now.
+Thanks to my heel spurs, every step was excruciating now.
 I quickly realized how much the poles had helped me.
 Given the pain I was feeling now, it is safe to say that I wouldn’t have made it without them.

 I spent the rest of the night facetiming home, eating my snacks, and watching a documentary on BBC Scotland.
 Cameron McNeish walked the so-called Western Way in Scotland, documented by a camera team which filmed him walking up and down mountains, crossing the frame from left to right and right to left, and occasionally setting up a tent.
 Just the right stuff for a weary walker to fall asleep to.